unhammer/DivvunPublicTenders/README.md

 # Divvun public tender 2018

-The Divvun pubic tender in 2018 covers the following components, further specified in the linked documents.
+The Divvun public tender in 2018 covers the following components, further specified in the linked documents.
 The tender covers the following tasks:

 1. [Support work](SupportWork.md) for existing codebase in Github (*done*)